sage-code/eve/manual/keywords.md

 | function | start a declaration region for free functions
 | aspect   | start a declaration region for subroutines with no result
 | class    | create a composite data type for object oriented programming
-| split    | multi-path variable selector
+| quest    | multi-path variable selector
-| quest    | single-path non-repetitive block
+| begin    | single-path non-repetitive block
 | while    | conditional repetition block
 | trial    | exception handling block
 | with     | qualifier suppression block for records